IBM-Security/ibm-security-integrations/liberty/README.md

 ## Prerequisites
+* Kubernetes

+* Demo Web Application\
+This deployment relies on the JSP application built in [this](../demo_app) directory, a compiled application is available from the [releases](https://github.com/IBM-Security/ibm-security-integrations/releases) tab.
+The Liberty application should be copied to an archive called `LIBERTY_SecTestWeb.war` to be compatible with the provided shell scripts.

-* Environment variables\
+## Environment variables
 - `CLIENT_SECRET`: IBM Security Verify application client secret
 - `CLIENT_ID`: IBM Security Verify application client id
 - `DOCKER_SECRET`: docker.hub password to fetch IBM Application Gateway container
 - `DOCKER_ID`: docker.hub username to fetch IBM Application Gateway container
 - `VERIFY_TENANT`: domain name of IBM Security Verify tenant

-* Demo Web Application\
-This deployment relies on the JSP application built in [this](../demo_app) directory.
-The Liberty application built should be copied to an archive called `DemoApplication.war`.

 ## Deploying